awsdocs/aws-robomaker-developer-guide/doc_source/create-deployment-job.md

 Create a deployment job to install a unique version of a robot application on robots in a fleet\.
 You can define custom environment variables and run a script before and after your application launches on the robot to perform additional configuration\.

+You can set fleet and robot deployment timeouts\.
+The default fleet timeout is 30 days\.
+The default robot deployment timeout is 5 hours\.
+For example, if you have 100 robots in your fleet and you deploy to them sequentially with a robot timeout of 7 days, the deployment might take 700 days\.
+AWS RoboMaker will timeout the deployment at 30 days, the default fleet timeout\.

 For more details about how AWS RoboMaker deploys a robot application, see [How Robot Applications are Deployed](deployment.md#deployment-details)\.

 **Note**